clangd/llvm-remote-index/docs/terms.md

 learn more about how we keep your data secure and where you can inspect the code.

-If you have any further questions or have any difficulties setting up the service, please open an issue on GitHub:
+To get in touch with the developers, report bugs and ask questions, please open GitHub Issue:
 [clangd/llvm-remote-index](https://github.com/clangd/llvm-remote-index/issues).